0n4li/wordle-for-excel/README.md

 5. Press Check to See if the word matches.
 All letters of the attempted word are highlighted as per below:
    - Green means letter is in the exact place
    - Yellow means letter is present in the word
-   - Gray means word is not present in the word
+   - Gray means letter is not present in the word

 # Screenshot